Open Accessibility Menu

 PGY2

 • Inpatient Peds @ Legacy Randall Children’s Hospital on Green Team.
-PG2's may be scheduled for a 1-3 week rotation during their 2nd year.
+PGY2's are scheduled for a 1-2 week rotation during their 2nd year.
 Additional weeks can be scheduled as elective time for anyone interested.

 • Schedule and take Step 3 exam by January of 2nd year.